psanders/tads2021/03_voice_assistant.md

 **Steps:**

+1. Close the old application
-1. Be sure to have the `google.json` file
+2. Be sure to have the `google.json` file
-2. Run the following command:
+3. Run the following command:

 ## Linux/OSX